NiveSJ/G4_JPA_Assignment/ReadMe.md

 [Samuel](https://github.com/SamuelSvahn)

 ### The Assignment:

-To creat a RecipeDatabase with the following tools:
+To Create a Spring Boot+ Mysql Recipe app:

- - JPA /Hibernate
+ - JPA
  - Entity
  - Spring Boot
 - Dependency Injection•Entity Relationships
-- SpringData
+- SpringData and Spring Data Test
 - CRUD functionality with SpringData
 - Read from database with help of SpringData framework or queries.
 - MySQL database•H2 database in testing environment.•Test with database.